nojronatron/nojronatron.github.io/continuing-education/java-io-data-object-streams.md

 These return an instance of a `SeekableByteChannel` that can be cast to a `FileChannel` which can allow mapping file contents to memory for faster access.

+Key Takeaway: _To seek to a specific location in a file and read it_, use `Files.newByteChannel` and its returned instance of `SeekableByteChannel` to read/write from/to any position within a file.

 See [Oracle Docs File](https://docs.oracle.com/javase/tutorial/essential/io/file.html) for more (there is a lot).

 #### Methods for Creating Regular and Temporary Files